Mitsubishi Electric Refrigerators Review

 - LED control panel

 It has a four-star energy rating, using 390 kWh/year.
-It’s available in a number of colours to suit your kitchen including silver, black, white and stainless steel.
-This 630L model has a retail price tag of $3,685* but larger models can go up to $4,999*.
+It’s available in a number of colours to suit your kitchen including silver, black and white.
+This 630L model has a retail price tag of $3,799, but larger models can go up to $4,999.

 Is a Mitsubishi Electric refrigerator worth the money?